-To be permitted to carry an Inhaler or EpiPen, the student must submit to the Executive Director/Superintendent or his/her designee: (1) A backup dose of the medication (if the student is seeking to carry an EpiPen), (2) written approval from the student's parent or guardian (if the student is a minor) and (3) written approval from the student's physician.
+To be permitted to carry an inhaler or epi-pen, the student must submit to the Head Administrator or his/her designee: (1) A backup dose of the medication is supplied (if the student is seeking to carry an epi-pen), (2) written approval from the student's parent or guardian (if the student is a minor) and (3) written approval from the student's physician.
 The physician's written approval must contain the following information:

-- the student's name and address: - the name and dose of the medication contained in the inhaler or the EpiPen; - the date the administration of the medication is to begin; - the date the administration of the medication is to end (if known); - written instructions that outline the procedures that school personnel should follow in the event that the medication does not provide the expected relief; - any adverse reactions that may occur to the child after using the inhaler or EpiPen and that should be reported to the physician; - any severe adverse reactions that may occur to another child for whom the inhaler or EpiPen is not prescribed should such a child receive a dose of the medication; - at least one emergency telephone number for contacting the physician in an emergency; - at least one emergency telephone number for contacting the student's parent, guardian, or other person having care or charge of the student in an emergency; and - any other special instructions from the physician. - A written approval for both parents and physicians may be found at JCC Form 1, Permission to Carry and Self-Administer Asthma Inhaler and JCC Form 2, Permission to Carry and Self-Administer Ephinephrine Autoinjector.
+- the student's name and address; - the name and dose of the medication contained in the inhaler or the epi-pen; - the date the administration of the medication is to begin; - the date the administration of the medication is to end (if known); - written instructions that outline the procedures that school personnel should follow in the event that the medication does not provide the expected relief;

+- any adverse reactions that may occur to the child after using the inhaler or epi-pen and that should be reported to the physician; - any severe adverse reactions that may occur to another child for whom the inhaler or epi-pen is not prescribed should such a child receive a dose of the medication; - at least one emergency telephone number for contacting the physician in an emergency; - at least one emergency telephone number for contacting the students parent, guardian, or other person having care or charge of the student in an emergency; and - any other special instructions from the physician.

+A written approval for both parents and physicians may be found at Form JCC Form 1, Permission to Carry and Self-Administer Asthma Inhaler, and Form JCC Form 2, Permission to Carry and Self-Administer Epinephrine Auto-injector.